 Hypothesis Number 1: Social support will negatively predict social isolation and loneliness among older adults.

 In the present study the correlational analysis of variables i.e, social support, social isolation and loneliness shows that social isolation is negatively and significantly related with social support and its constructs namely emotional support and social network support.
 Whereas social isolation is found to be negatively but non-significantly correlated with informational support, tangible aid and esteem support.
 Drawing from the longitudinal investigations by Bassuk, et al., (1999) it was found that those old age individuals who don’t have connections of societal group had greater chances of being socially isolated than those senior citizens who had proper societal group connections.
-Therefore, Having relationships in societal group is a sign of social support.
+Therefore, having relationships in societal group is a sign of social support.
 Blizard, et al., (1997), and Beland, et al., (2000), observed that those senior citizens who have social support are supposed to have physical and useful characteristics.

-Significant moderate negative correlation was also observed between overall loneliness and over all social support and its sub scales viz. informational support, tangible aid, emotional support ,esteem support and social network support.
+A significant moderate negative correlation was also observed between overall loneliness and over all social support and its sub scales viz. informational support, tangible aid, emotional support ,esteem support and social network support.
 The results are in line with the previous study of Victor et al., (2003) that older adults with isolation have greater chances of loneliness.
 The study of Gierveld, Fokkema and Tilburg (2011), further confirmed the findings of the present study that loneliness doesn’t mean living alone, but studies revealed that those individuals feel more loneliness who live their life alone.
-The present study was planned to find out the impact of educational qualification on social support, social isolation, and loneliness (social and emotional) among Senior Citizens.

 Hypothesis Number 2: People living with high education will exhibit high social support and less social isolation and loneliness as compare to low educational level among senior citizens.